Best Things To Do In Porto With Kids

 • Duration: From 1 hour.

-4. Get to know Porto by streetcar and end at its electric car museum
+7. Get to know Porto by streetcar and end at the museum of electric cars

-• Line 1 (Infante-Passeio Alegre).
-It runs between the center and the Jardim do Passeio Alegre around the Douro River.
-This ride offers very nice panoramic views and you can do it every day between 9:30-18:00 hours.
+• Line 1 (Infante-Passeio Alegre): makes its way between the center and Jardim do Passeio Alegre around the Douro River.
+This ride offers beautiful panoramic views and can be taken every day between 9:30 am and 6 pm.

-• Line 18 (Massarelos-Carmo, Linha da Restauração).
-Its route goes from Alameda Basílio Teles to the beaches of Foz do Douro and the Tramway Museum or Museum of Electrics.
-This streetcar provides service between 9:15-19:00 hours.
+• Line 18 (Massarelos-Carmo, Linha da Restauração): its route goes from Alameda Basílio Teles to the beaches of Foz do Douro and the Tramway Museum or Museum of Electrics.
+This streetcar provides service between 9:15 am and 7 pm.

-• Line 22 (Carmo-Guindais Batalha).
-Perhaps the most popular tourist route for its passage through the main churches and the historic center.
-This streetcar runs between 10:00-19:00 hours.
+• Line 22 (Carmo-Guindais Batalha): perhaps the most popular tourist route, as it passes through the main churches and the historic center.
+This streetcar runs between 10 am and 7 pm.

 The ride crosses steep slopes and facades of old buildings.
-With the audio guide in Spanish about to end, you arrive at the Museum of Electrics where a dozen streetcars review the history of these transports around Porto while capturing the attention of children.
+With the audio guide in Spanish about to end, you arrive at the Museum of Electrics where a dozen streetcars review the history of this Porto transport while capturing the attention of children.

-The streetcar ticket starts at 2.5 € if you buy it individually, however, you can combine it with a boat ride, Hop-on Hop-off tours, funicular, discounts in restaurants and museums from 15 € when you buy the combined tickets of Porto's tourist bus.
+The streetcar ticket costs from 2.5 € if you buy it individually.
+However, you can combine it with the boat ride, the tourist bus, the funicular, discounts in restaurants and museums from 15 € when you buy the combined tickets of the Porto tourist bus.
 Also, did I tell you that children between 4 and 10 years old pay half price and between 0 and 3 years old travel for free?

 Interesting details

-• Duration: Streetcar rides last between 20-30 minutes.
+• Duration: the streetcar rides last between 20-30 minutes.

 Amarantes Water Park| ©Joana Santos